Философия

 Recently, personality-oriented theories have emerged as part of the various attempts to explore pro-environmental behavior.
 These approaches consider individuals as intricate systems composed of multiple interacting components, including personality traits (Poskus 2019).
 Therefore, we can explore why affective commitment motivates some people to engage in pro-environmental actions while others remain unaffected, and why behavior change is driven by normative goals for some but not for others.

 Within environmental psychology, the concept of the “pro-environmental individual” has gained prominence, characterizing individuals who actively participate in environmentally friendly actions across different domains such as energy consumption, water usage, transportation, and waste reduction (Markowitz et al. 2012).
-Numerous studies have investigated the characteristics of proenvironmental individuals, including research on the inuence of personality traits (Hirsch 2010; Milfont & Sibley 2012; Markowitz et al. 2012; Brick & Lewis 2016).
+Numerous studies have investigated the characteristics of proenvironmental individuals, including research on the influence of personality traits (Hirsch 2010; Milfont & Sibley 2012; Markowitz et al. 2012; Brick & Lewis 2016).
 Given that personality plays a fundamental role in shaping our beliefs, values, and attitudes, it stands to reason that individual differences in personality could impact our engagement with environmental issues (Milfont & Sibley 2012).
 For instance, Poskus (2019) illustrates how individuals with varying personality traits develop their beliefs and engage in pro-environmental behavior in distinct ways, leading to differences in the effectiveness of behavior models derived from the theory of planned behavior (Poskus 2019).
 In this context, personality traits could serve as the foundational basis upon which behavior theories are constructed.

-The aim of the current study was to explore pro-environmental behavior through the lens of a personality-oriented approach, focusing on personality traits as well as the role of emotional engagement with environmental issues, specically through affective commitment.
+The aim of the current study was to explore pro-environmental behavior through the lens of a personality-oriented approach, focusing on personality traits as well as the role of emotional engagement with environmental issues, specifically through affective commitment.
 We explored the interaction between those psychological mechanisms in determining pro-environmental behaviours.
-Given that individual traits are stable dispositions (Boeree 2006), while mental states (such as emotions) are unstable temporary conditions (Lai et al. 2011), our hypothesis is that states, such as affective commitment, mediate the impact of specic traits on behavior.
-For example, Neuroticism is associated with heightened anxiety and negative thoughts, while eco-anxiety encompasses negative emotions linked to environmental concern and climate change; and therefore, when specic anxieties about ecological issues arise, individuals with higher neuroticism tendencies might be more inclined to undertake specic protective actions (this hypothesis also allows Neuroticism to have a direct effect on behavior, of course).
+Given that individual traits are stable dispositions (Boeree 2006), while mental states (such as emotions) are unstable temporary conditions (Lai et al. 2011), our hypothesis is that states, such as affective commitment, mediate the impact of specific traits on behavior.
+For example, Neuroticism is associated with heightened anxiety and negative thoughts, while eco-anxiety encompasses negative emotions linked to environmental concern and climate change; and therefore, when specific anxieties about ecological issues arise, individuals with higher neuroticism tendencies might be more inclined to undertake specific protective actions (this hypothesis also allows Neuroticism to have a direct effect on behavior, of course).
 Our study explored this type of deterministic relationships for all Big Five personality traits.

 Materials and Method